riyagarg17/CS520-Team5/frontend-tests.md

 ### Page Tests
 1. **DoctorDashboard**
    - Only tests API error handling (all other tests removed for stability)
+   - Uses Router provider to ensure proper context for navigation components

 2. **ZonePieChart**
    - Test chart rendering